 These are rules set out in English law on how we must go about choosing which supplier to buy from.
-They are Schools.
+They are mainly concerned with "high value" purchases above a specified threshold.
+This will be explained in the following slides.
+These rules apply to everyone spending public money, not just to Hampshire County Council or Hampshire Schools.